-Chateau Chunder, a new film about Australian wine
+Chateau Chunder, a new film taking a tongue-in-cheek look at the rise of Australian wine premieres in Australia next week.

 ‘The message says, Beware': Chateau Chunder

 Chateau Chunder: A Wine Revolution, is the latest in a string of wine films – comedies such as Sideways, true-life fiction like Bottle Shock, documentaries such as Mondovino, A Year in Burgundy and the soon-to-be-released Somm.